 Hitchhikers are common, but picking them up is not recommended.

-If you're using a GPS, it's often a good idea to research suggested routes ahead of time.
-Often, the shortest route is not always the safest (for example, your GPS will have no qualms about directing you through a township).
+If you're using a GPS, it's a good idea to research suggested routes ahead of time.
+Often, the shortest route is not always the safest.
 In addition, try to avoid driving at night.
 There are several reasons for this: in the cities, the majority of carjackings take place after dark; while rural roads are rarely lit by street lights, making people and free-ranging livestock difficult to spot.
-Drink-driving is rife in South Africa, and is inevitably more of an issue at night.
+Additionally, drunk driving is unfortunately common in South Africa and is inevitably more of an issue at night.